United States hydrogen policy: Vehicles

-Hydrogen fuel cell vehicles are still in the pre-production stage of development.
-While hydrogen vehicles exist worldwide in many forms, there is no consumer-level vehicle available for purchase off the lot.
-The Honda FCX Clarity is the only vehicle that exists for consumers and currently can only be leased for three years in the Torrance, Santa Monica, and Irvine areas of California for $600/month.
+Hydrogen fuel cell vehicles were in the pre-production stage of development for many years before being commercialized.
+While prototype hydrogen vehicles exist worldwide, there are limited consumer-level vehicles available for purchase off the lot.
+The Toyota Mirai was the first fuel cell car to be available for sale in December 2014.
+The Honda FCX Clarity was also available to consumers for lease in the Torrance, Santa Monica, and Irvine areas of California for $600/month.
+Hyundai started selling their fuel cell Nexo in Korea in 2018 and began selling them in California in 2019.
 Cars are typically refilled with a couple of kilograms over 5–10 minutes.

 One vehicular application for hydrogen fuel cells is forklift fleets in manufacturing facilities or distribution centers.
 Forklifts are not allowed to burn gasoline or diesel fuel inside factories, since the fumes present health hazards, so most indoor fleets rely on batteries.
 Hydrogen tanks can be refilled faster than charging batteries.
 A hydrogen fuel cell can be refilled in several minutes.
 By 2013, there were more than 4,000 fuel cell forklifts in the US.
 As of 2024, approximately 50,000 hydrogen forklifts are in operation worldwide (the bulk of which are in the U.S.), as compared with 1.2 million battery electric forklifts that were purchased in 2021.